sudhanshupatel02/Nodejs-interview-question/README.md

 **Nodejs require**: 1.
 Require is Non-lexical, it stays where they have put the file.
 2. It can be called at any time and place in the program.
 3.require is a built-in function in Node.js that is used to load modules

 **import and export**:1.
 Import is lexical, it gets sorted to the top of the file.
 2. It can’t be called conditionally, it always run in the beginning of the file.
 3  import is a new syntax introduced in ES6 that is used to load modules in JavaScript.
 Import is not supported natively in Node.js

+<div id="q6"></div>

+## 6. What is the purpose of the global object in Node.js ? [&uarr; Top](#top)
+The global object in Node.js provides access to global variables and functions, which can be accessed from any module in the application.
+However, it is not recommended to use the global object as it can lead to naming conflicts and other issues.

+1. **Global Scope**: Variables and functions declared without the var, let, or const keyword are automatically added to the global object.
+This means that they are accessible from any part of the application.

+2. **Global Properties and Methods**: The global object has properties and methods that are built into the Node.js runtime environment. examples include:

+1.console: Provides methods for writing to the console.
+2.require(): Used for including modules in Node.js.
+3.process: Provides information and control over the Node.js process.
+4.setTimeout(), setInterval(): Functions for scheduling code execution after a specified time delay or at regular intervals.

+3. **Global Variables**: Certain variables are available globally, such as __dirname (the directory name of the current module) and __filename (the file name of the current module).